-Unit Reference R/502/1602 Level 3 Credit Value 4 Guided Learning Hours 26 Unit Summary The aim of this unit is to provide the learner with the knowledge, understanding and skills required to design individual animal training programmes for animals so that specific objectives can be achieved.
-It considers the selection of appropriate training activities, identification of the resources required for the training activity and evaluation methods.
-Learning Outcomes (1 to 4) The learner will Assessment Criteria (1.1 to 4.1) Be able to design individual training programmes for animals The learner can 1.1.
-Assess the training needs of the animal and establish training objectives 1.2.
-Set realistic targets to meet training objectives 1.3.
-Select appropriate training methods and activities to meet training objectives:handlingobedience 1.4.
-Identify any additional requirements and include them in the training programme, including: environment diet living conditions health and welfare exercise 1.5.
-Identify resources necessary for the training activities and include them in the training programme 1.6.
+1.6.
 Design suitable methods for evaluating progress in the training programme 1.7.
 Communicate with others on the design of the training programme and its objectives Be able to promote health and safety and environmental good practice 2.1.
 Work in a way which promotes health and safety and animal welfare, is consistent with relevant legislation, codes of practice and any additional requirements 3.1.
 Explain the psychological and physiological effects which training activities may have on the animal 3.2.
 Describe seasonal and environmental effects on the design of training programmes 3.3.
-Explain how to identify the objectives of the training programme for the individual animal: handlingobedience 3.4.
-Explain how to set targets towards achieving training objectives 3.
-Understand how to design 3.5.
-Explain the advantages and disadvantages of different training methods and activities individual training programmes for animals 3.6.
-Explain how to identify additional requirements which the animal may have to enable it to achieve the training objectives in relation to: • environment • diet • living conditions health and welfareexercise 3.7.
+Explain how to identify the objectives of the training programme for the individual animal:handlingobedience 3.4.
+Explain how to set targets towards achieving training objectives 2 Understand how to design 3.5.
+Explain the advantages and disadvantages of different training methods and activities Understand how to design individual training programmes for animals 3.6.
+Explain how to identify additional requirements which the animal may have to enable it to achieve the training objectives in relation to: • environment • diet • living conditions • health and welfare • exercise 3.7.
 Explain factors which may limit the animal achieving the required standard 3.8.
 Explain how to identify and apply suitable training resources 3.9.
-Explain methods of evaluating animals' progress towards objectives and targets 4.
-Understand relevant health and safety legislation and environmental good practice 4.1.
+Explain methods of evaluating animals' progress towards objectives and targets

+- 4. Understand relevant health and safety legislation and environmental good practice - 4.1.
 Summarise current health and safety and animal welfare legislation, codes of practice and any additional requirements

-Mapping to National Occupational Standards O29NCU40.2, O29NAC18.1
+Mapping to National Occupational Standards 029NCU40.2, 029NAC18.1